JanHerca/urantiapedia/output/wikijs/en/article/Byron_Belitsos/Eastern_Orthodoxy_and_UB.md

 >
 Schaeffer's book is a sustained polemic against the narrowing of the theological horizon that is represented by modern Protestantism when contrasted with Orthodoxy.

 The modern Russian theologian, Georges Florovsky, writes: “The ultimate aim and purpose of human life was defined in the Patristic tradition as _theosis_, divinization.” [^10] Similarly, the Jesus of _The Urantia Book_ also urged believers to dare to be God-like, to love with a _fatherly_ love.
-Much like the central Orthodox doctrine of the progressive “deification,” Jesus taught his followers to engage in a “...glorious progression, to become perfect, even as your Father in heaven is perfect.” ([UB 142:7.13](/en/The_Urantia_Book/142#p7_13))
+Much like the central Orthodox doctrine of the progressive “deification,” Jesus taught his followers to engage in a “...glorious progression, to become perfect, even as your Father in heaven is perfect.” (<a id="a134_501"></a>[UB 142:7.13](/en/The_Urantia_Book/142#p7_13))

 Like the other Fathers of the Church, Maximus saw the practice of unceasing prayer (which we will soon examine) as essential to deification.
 Notably, his teaching on theosis was also incorporated intothe Christology he successfully defended at the Sixth Ecumenical Council in 681. [^11]